Get out of the blazing sun (or pouring rain) and into one of these great indoor play centres – we especially love the ones that serve coffee...

-When we heard about the brand new “Waka Waka” offering from The Polliwogs in River Valley (pictured top), we just had to road test it with our kid crew.
+We just had to road test “Waka Waka” in River Valley with our kid crew.
 Straight up – our kids had an absolute BLAST!
-A fun animal safari theme runs throughout the centre, and it had a range of cool zones to entertain different ages – our 18 month, five and seven year old kids all refused to leave come home time – which is actually quite rare for an indoor play centre in our experience.
-My toddler’s favourites included the wave slide (with real water and lights inside), bouncy castle and the life sized lion and zebra statues.
+A fun animal safari theme runs throughout the centre, and it had a range of cool zones to entertain different ages – our 18-month, five- and seven-year-old kids all refused to leave come home time.
+Toddler’s favourites included the wave slide (with real water and lights inside), bouncy castle and the life sized lion and zebra statues.
 All the kids played happily on the futuristic air mattress with cool changing neon lights.
-It’s worth paying the extra $16 for the obstacle rope course (with harness and helmets it’s like a mini-indoor version of Forest Adventure at Bedok) and the timed climbing walls, totem pole and leap of faith for the older, more capable kids with state-of-the-art auto belay systems.
-Plan in advance and you catch one of the weekly live shows from the life-sized characters.
-Definite tick of approval – we’ve already scheduled our next visit and were bringing friends!
+It’s worth paying the extra $11.40 for the obstacle rope course (with harness and helmets it’s like a mini-indoor version of Forest Adventure at Bedok) and the timed climbing walls, totem pole and leap of faith for the older, more capable kids with state-of-the-art auto belay systems.
+Plan in advance and you can catch one of the weekly live shows from the life-sized characters.
+Definite tick of approval – we’ve already scheduled our next visit and we’re bringing friends!

 FUTURE WORLD @ the Art Science Museum

-With its amazing FUTURE WORLD exhibit, the ArtScience Museum is right up there for an inside kind of day-out.
-It is a truly spectacular experience for young and old(er).
+With its amazing FUTURE WORLD exhibit, the ArtScience Museum is right up there for an inside kind of day out.
+This permanent exhibition is a truly spectacular experience for young and old(er).
 Immerse yourselves in a room with floor to ceiling flower blooms, chillax and watch waves roll in, stack oversize illuminated blocks, and enter a ball pit like no other.
 Get the full scoop on our visit to FUTURE WORLD and get to the ArtScience Museum as quick as your lovely legs will take you.
 Be savvy friends and make sure to go on Family Fridays (one adult ticket secures entry for up to four kiddos – Bargain!).
 The space just got a revamp and has all the old faves still there, with two new additions to the digital fun.

 KidsSTOP at the Singapore Science Centre

 For an indoor play zone that offers arguably the best edutainment experience for kids in Singapore, head to KidsSTOP @ the Singapore Science Centre.
-It’s like a Willy Wonka’s factory filled with loads of fun science based exhibits to keep your kiddos amused for ages.
-The dino-dig pit is simply irresistible for younger kids, and our 18 month old adored the builder station with vests, helmets and tools.
+It’s like a Willy Wonka’s factory filled with loads of fun science-based exhibits to keep your kiddos amused for ages.
+The dino-dig pit is simply irresistible for younger kids, and our 18-month-old junior reporter adored the builder station with vests, helmets and tools.
 Don a pilot’s cap and navigate a plane or scrabble to collect colourful balls as they are dropped from a crane on high.
-Older kids love scaling to eye-watering heights on the climbing equipment and there is a great section where children can weigh and measure themselves and learn all about the human body.
+Older kids will love scaling eye-watering heights on the climbing equipment.
+There is also a great section where children can weigh and measure themselves and learn all about the human body.
 Don’t forget to check out the science programs for tots to pick up all the ins and outs of the how the world works.
-Our insider tip: make sure to head right to the back and down the corridor to a series of rooms with live chicks and a small TV studio where kids can be a pop-star for the day!
+Our insider tip: make sure to head right to the back and down the corridor to a series of rooms with live chicks and a small TV studio where kids can be a popstar for the day!

-Sure KidsSTOP a little off the beaten track, but you can make a whole day of it by visiting the Singapore Science Centre, Snow City or the Omni-Theatre Singapore all onsite.
-The stunning natural Japanese Garden is also just a stone’s throw away and is be a perfect spot for picnic lunch post-play.
+Sure, KidsSTOP is a little off the beaten track, but you can make a whole day of it by visiting the Singapore Science Centre, Snow City or the Omni-Theatre Singapore, which are all onsite.
+The stunning Jurong Lakeside Garden is also just a stone’s throw away and is a perfect spot for picnic lunch post-play.

 Playeum, The Children’s Centre for Creativity

-If your kids have a healthy disregard of heights – the brand new New Zealand rock climbing theme park Clip ‘n’ Climb is just the ticket.
+If your kids have a healthy disregard of heights, this New Zealand rock climbing theme park aka Clip ‘n Climb is just the ticket.
 Expect (once you find the place, it’s a little tricky) to be wowed by 19 themed climbing walls suitable for kids weighing over 10kg (no toddlers).
-Nail the safety briefing, harness instruction and demo and your intrepid adventurers will have the rest of their 90 minute session to use their logic and puzzle solving skills to negotiate the colourful walls.
+Nail the safety briefing, harness instruction and demo and your intrepid adventurers will have the rest of their 90-minute session to use their logic and puzzle-solving skills to negotiate the colourful walls.
 Our kid-critics rave about The Twister: a colourful puzzle wall that looked like an abstract staircase, The Ladder and The Tetris.
 Older, stronger kids will master the epic challenges of the Triffid and Dry Ice walls by session end.
-Check out our review of Clip ‘n’ Climb for all the gritty details.
+Check out our review of HomeTeamNS Clip ‘n Climb for all the gritty details.

 We took our junior reporters to the opening of KidZania Singapore and gave an honest review.
 It sure is an exciting concept: we’re talking a fully-fledged replica city with buildings, streets, shops, hospitals, fire-trucks and workplaces.
 Kids can work in a vocation of their choice and learn the value of money as they spend their pay cheque in KidZos currency around town.
 The facility is state-of-the-art, but it’s more theme park than play centre (think high ticket costs), and we were not as thrilled by the prolific corporate branding, waiting times and inability of our little workers to purch the merch come knock-off time.
 It gets the kids’ tick of approval though!